myrp556/raft_demo/README.md

 ### some explain to code

-`./main.go` main function to execute our code and run for test
+`./main.go` main function to execute our code and run for dmeo

 `./raft/node.go` mainly implenments RAFT protocal, all functional calls are started from here